 MCSC 6002G MSc Research Project.
 The MSc Research Project provides students with the opportunity, under the supervision of a faculty member, to integrate and synthesize knowledge gained throughout their program of study.
 The chosen topic is dependent on the area of specialization of the supervisor.
 Students must prepare a written research report related to their supervised project at the end of the program.
 The student's supervisory committee must approve the commencement of the writing of the report.
 The research report is evaluated by an examining committee.
-The student is required to give a 30-minute presentation on the research report.
-The research report and must demonstrate a thorough understanding of the research topic.
+The student is required to give a 30minute presentation on the research report.
+The student must receive a satisfactory report on the written research report and must demonstrate a thorough understanding of the research topic.
 The student will receive a grade of either pass or fail.
 6 cr.
-Prerequisite: Enrolment in the Modelling and Computational Science graduate program.
+Prerequisite: enrolment in the Modelling and Computational Science graduate program.

 MCSC 6010G Mathematical Modelling.
 This is a core course and forms an essential part of the MSc program.
-The student becomes familiar with the fundamental principles and techniques in mathematical modelling, showcased through the use of classical and advanced analytical techniques are introduced through the study of the mathematical models presented.
-Topics may include population models and epidemiology, neuron and cell dynamics, nonlinear waves in biological, chemical and physical systems, fluid dynamics, pattern formation (in fluid experiments, animal coat patterns, chemical reactions, visual cortex), and coupled systems (neurons, traffic flow, lattice systems).
+The student becomes familiar with the fundamental principles and techniques in mathematical modelling, showcased through the use of classical and advanced models in physics, biology and chemistry.
+Several analytical techniques are introduced through the study of the mathematical models presented.
+Topics may include population models and epidemiology, neuron and cell dynamics, nonlinear waves in biological, chemical and physical systems, fluid dynamics, pattern formation (in fluid experiments, animal coat patterns, chemical reactions, visual cortex) and coupled systems (neurons, traffic flow, lattice systems).
 3 cr.
-Prerequisite:
+Prerequisite: admission to the MSc program in Modelling and Computational Science.